Skip to content

 Is Manchester Community College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Manchester Community College earn a median of $49,063, roughly in line with national averages for graduates.
+Ten years out, alumni of Manchester Community College earn a median of $49,063, roughly in line with the national average for college graduates.

 $38,656